-- 13.1 Promote shareholder rights.
-It shall be the duty of the directors to promote shareholder rights, remove impediments to the exercise of shareholder rights and allow possibilities to seek redress for violation of their rights.
+- 13.1 It shall be the duty of the directors to promote shareholder rights, remove impediments to the exercise of shareholder rights and allow possibilities to seek redress for violation of their rights.
 They shall encourage the exercise of shareholders' voting rights and the solution of collective action problems through appropriate mechanisms.
 They shall be instrumental in removing excessive costs and other administrative or practical impediments to shareholders participating in meetings and/or voting in person.
-The directors shall pave the way for electronic filing and distribution of shareholder information necessary to make informed decisions, subject to legal constraints. - 13.2 Open communications.
-In addition to the sending of notices, open communications shall be maintained with stockholders to encourage them to personally attend the stockholders' meeting.
+The directors shall pave the way for electronic filing and distribution of shareholder information necessary to make informed decisions, subject to legal constraints. - In addition to the sending of notices, open communications shall be maintained with stockholders to encourage them to personally attend the stockholders' meeting.
 If they cannot attend, they shall be apprised ahead of time of their right to appoint a proxy.
-The Board shall encourage active shareholder participation by sending the Notice of Annual and Special Shareholders' Meeting with sufficient and relevant information at least twenty eight (28) business days before the meeting. - 13.3 Shareholder participation.
-The Board shall encourage active shareholder participation by making the result of the votes taken during the most recent Annual or Special Shareholders' Meeting publicly available the next working day.
+The Board shall encourage active shareholder participation by sending the Notice of Annual and Special Shareholders' Meeting with sufficient and relevant information at least twenty one (21) days before the annual meetings, and seven (7) days prior to the special meetings. - 13.3 The Board shall encourage active shareholder participation by making the result of the votes taken during the most recent Annual or Special Shareholders' Meeting publicly available the next working day.
 In addition, the Minutes of the Annual and Special Shareholders' Meeting shall be available on the company website within five (5) business days from the end of the meeting.